dunstad/roboserver/readme.md

 list of components required for full functionality internet card, geolyzer, inventory controller, crafting upgrade, minimum 16 slots of inventory space optional chunk loader

+what version of opencomputers and openos do we need?